radiant/radiant-clipped-extension/HELP_admin.markdown

 The migration has now copied your original page_attachments table to old_page_attachments.

-    rake radiant:extensions:paperclipped:migrate_from_page_attachments
+    rake radiant:extensions:assets:migrate_from_page_attachments

-This rake task will create paperclipped-style attachments for all OldPageAttachments.
+This rake task will create attachments for all OldPageAttachments.
 It will also ask you if you want to clean up the old table and thumbnails in /public/page_attachments.
 Done!